Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Greedy Algorithm Analysis for the Online-List Model.

 where $A_i(s)$ is defined as the total set of jobs assigned to machine $i$ by the greedy algorithm, but restricted to those that have not yet been completed by time $s$ if the jobs' processing times were their expected values $\E[\p_{ij}]$.
 In other words, $\beta_{is}$ is exactly the expected total weight of yet unfinished jobs on machine $i$ at time $s$, given the assignment (and sequencing) of the greedy algorithm.

 It is now shown that these dual variables are feasible for the dual linear program.
-Later this fact will allow us to relate the variables to the optimal solution's objective. \begin{fact} The solution $(\alpha/2,\beta/2)$ is feasible for \eqref{dual}. \end{fact}
+Later this fact will allow us to relate the variables to the optimal solution's objective. \begin{lemma} The solution $(\boldsymbol{\alpha}/2,\boldsymbol{\beta}/2)$ is feasible for \eqref{dual}. \end{lemma}

 \begin{proof}{Proof.} This proof shows that